 - you only need an email address to register online and submit it directly to Adult Social Care for review

-You can use the online calculator within this form if you want to know how much you might have to contribute towards your care needs in the future.
+You can use the Care Contribution Estimator within the Online Financial self-assessment if you want to know how much you might have to contribute towards your care and support needs in the future.

-Please do not submit this if this is your only reason for using the form.
+- If this is your only reason for using the form, please do not submit it.

 What happens after I have completed the financial assessment